eaasglobal/docs/conclusion.md

 # Summary

-## What is EAAS?
+## What is eaas.global?

-EAAS.GLOBAL offers ESG validation, carbon credits, and green energy solutions accessible to everyone.
+eaas.global offers ESG validation, carbon credits, and green energy solutions accessible to everyone.
-Users utilize the $DEPIN for transactions, while merchants measure CO2 exchange.
+Users utilize the $EAAS token for transactions, while merchants measure CO2 exchange.
 Taking action leads to worldwide CO2 offset.

 ## How Does It Work?